phaag/nfdump/README.md

 UNICORN is the development branch of nfdump.
 It implements all new changes for nfdump 1.7

 __This is beta code.
 Use it at your own risk.
-The file format may be changed if required until the final release of nfdump-1.7__
+Changes are made as required until the final release of nfdump-1.7__

 For production environments use stabe releases 1.6.23 or newer. nfdump-1.7.x is compatible to nfdump-1.6.18, which means it can read files